RapidCoders/Coding-Practice/DAY_65/README.md

 Input: "   Hello", "World   "
 Expected Output: "   Hello World   "

-Input: ""
+Input: "This is a", "test"
-Expected Output: ""
+Expected Output: "This is a test"

 Input: "hello 123 world!"
 Expected Output: "Hello 123 World!"